JohnStrunk/wahoo-results/README.md

 - Customizable text fonts, sizes, and colors
 - Custom background images, or just use a solid color
 - Calculates final time based on multiple Dolphin watches
+- Broadcasts the scoreboard to 1 or more Chromecast devices

 ## Installation